msizimkhize/Android-Black-SOD-App/README.md

-# Black Screen Android App
+# Black Screen Android Tool
 This application turns the display of the android monitor to black upon the Android user tapping anywhere on the screen, as per the given instructions.

 #### Reach Out on LinkedIn